Overview

 How is the CNAS Scholars Learning Community different from a Living Learning Community?

-CNAS Scholars does not provide housing for participants.
-Instead, students will meet twice a week in a course called NASC093, which focuses on guiding first-year students through their transition from high school to college.
+CNAS LCs do not provide housing.
+Instead, students meet twice a week NASC091 which focuses on guiding first-year students through their transition from high school to college.

 -